pinecone-io/canopy/docs/library.md

 ```

-Canopy designed to be production ready and handle any conversation length and context length.
+Canopy designed to be production-ready and handle any conversation length and context length.
 Therefore, the chat engine uses internal components to handle long conversations and long contexts.
-By default, long chat history is truncated to the latest messages that fits the token budget.
-It orchestrates the context engine to retrieve context that fits the token budget and then use the LLM to generate the next response.
+By default, long chat history is truncated to the latest messages that fit the token budget.
+It orchestrates the context engine to retrieve context that fits the token budget and then uses the LLM to generate the next response.

 <details>